Herbert, Saskatchewan

 Herbert is a town in the Rural Municipality of Morse No. 165, in southwest Saskatchewan, Canada.
 The community is 48 km east of the city of Swift Current, and 197 km west of Regina, the provincial capital, on the Trans-Canada Highway.
-Its population as of 2016 was 856.
+Its population as of 2021 was 770.

 Herbert was named after the British diplomat Sir Michael Henry Herbert.
 It is the hometown of CBC Sports broadcaster Don Wittman.
 Herbert was also the home of former senator Jack Wiebe.

 Attractions

-The Herbert Train Station Museum is the best place to stop for information on the town of Herbert during the Summer.
-The train station is located on 625 Railway Avenue.
-Spring Fall & Winter Town Hall is best.
+The Herbert Train Station Museum provides historical information about the town of Herbert and operates during the summer months.
 The Klassen Museum (c.
 1916) was a Municipal Heritage Property on the Canadian Register of Historic Places.